willijeong1/willijeong1.github.io/_pages/about.md

 <p>1) The induction and progression of neuroinflammation, and the role of neuron-glia interactions in such immunopathology.</p>
 <p>2) Anatomical and/or physiological differences that make certain brain regions more susceptible to particular abnormalities in brain immunity.</p>
 <p>3) Developmental consequences of early-life stress, especially in terms of the body-brain axis, and the protective mechanisms that let us overcome these adversities.</p>
-You can find out more about my research journey in the publications and blog sections.
+You can find out more about my research journey in the [publications](/_pages/publications.md) and [blog](/_pages/blog.md) sections.

 Apart from academics, I have always had a big passion for music and the performing arts.
 Orchestral concerts and musical theatre are my favorites, and I recently started venturing into new genres such as a capella and opera.
-You can see some of my performances (and other miscellaneous stuff) in the submenus section.
+You can see some of my performances (and other miscellaneous stuff) in the submenus section (currently under maintenance).

-Feel free to look around (unfortunately, some maintenance undergoing for now)!
+Feel free to look around!
 If you have any questions or just want to connect, you can contact me through the below channels.